bowman-lab/diffnets/docs/Tutorial.rst

 Tutorial
 ========

 The code is currently organized to be run in 3 separate chunks.
+Please view examples/diffnet_tutorial.ipynb on the github for a similar, but more thorough tutorial!

  Tutorial below is for using the command line interface.
 For more custom solutions, interface with the code directly (examples are in the docs folder at 'example_api_scripts', i.e. data_processing_submit.py, train_submit.py, and analysis_submit.py)

 **1. Preprocess simulation data**